Vax-Before-Travel Vaccines

 Lyme Disease Vaccines

 Lyme disease vaccine candidates are conducting late-stage clinical studies.
-VLA15 is a multivalent recombinant protein vaccine candidate that protects people.
+Valneva's VLA15 is a multivalent recombinant protein vaccine candidate.

 Malaria Vaccines

-Malaria outbreaks continue in 2024, and vaccines are available in Africa but not in the U.S.
+Malaria outbreaks continue in 2025, and vaccines are available in Africa but not in the U.S. Monoclonal antibodies (mAb) could prevent malaria.

 Mosquirix (RTS,S/AS01e) is a recombinant vaccine that triggers the immune system to defend against the first stages of infections when the Plasmodium falciparum malaria parasite enters the human host's bloodstream through a mosquito bite.